ashleynewson/transproxify/README.md

 Use iptables.
 The required iptables rules required are different depending on the setup chosen.

-Routers (and man-in-the-middle) machines can redirect traffic to transproxify using:
+For example, routers (and man-in-the-middle machines) can redirect HTTP and HTTPS traffic through transproxify to proxyserver:8080 using:

 ```sh
 echo 1 > /proc/sys/net/ipv4/ip_forward